 The disc is often explained as a blocking element in the valve passageway.
 The body of the valve is static, but the disc is movable in nature to control the flow of fluid into the system whether partially or fully.
 Nowadays discs are of many shapes.
 The valve seat is the internal portion in the body that forms a seal when contacted with the disc to restrict the fluid from flowing.
 It is important to make sure that the valve seat should be leak-tight.
 Hard seats are integral to the valve body.
 Mostly all the hard seated metal valves have a small amount of leakage.
 Soft seats are made of a softer material like PTEE and are fitted to the valve body to make it leakproof.

 A stem is a rod-shaped part connecting the inside and outside of the valve.
 As fixed with the disc, the stem transmits the internal disc or rotor to block and release the flow when needed.
 Outside of the stem is fixed with a handle to operate the valve from start to stop or vice-versa.

 Bonnet basically acts as a cover to the valve body.
 It is an optional part of any valve.
 It has nothing to do with the operation of the valve.

-The internal elements of a valve are collectively termed as valve’s trim.
-The trim consists of the stem, seating surface in the body, gate seating surface, disc or rotor and other small internal parts.
+The internal elements of a valve are collectively termed valve trim.
+The trim consists of the stem, seating surface in the body, gate seating surface, disc or rotor, and other small internal parts.